nhsevidence/head-of-software-engineering/README.md

 Below are some principles that i've laid out to guide my efforts in developing the engineering team at NICE Digital.

 ## Use data to make decisions
-I am to gather insights and do research to help test my assumptions before committing to doing work.
+I aim to gather insights and do research to help test my assumptions before committing to doing work.
 This is to help me better add value by prioritising work effectively.
 This can be anything from delivery work to personal improvement.

 ## Manage the system, not the people